 1. Identify the main topic of the lesson and draft the presentation outline

-2. Take notes of key points and resources that may help empathize the learning outcome wanted.
+2. Take notes of key points and resources that may help emphasize the learning outcome wanted.
 Choose from the following resource types:

 - Text (textbook sections, quotes, definitions, etc.)

 - Videos(animations, news clips, documentaries, etc.)